Travelling from outside the EU

 - directly from a non-European Union (EU) country

 - from the Canary Islands, the Channel Islands or Gibraltar.

 Use the green channel if you have goods that:

 - are not prohibited or restricted.

 - you have more than your duty-free allowance of goods

 The blue channel is a facility for intra-EU travellers exiting the baggage collection area.
 However, customs officers can carry out selective checks on travellers using the blue channel.
 The purpose of those checks is to combat the smuggling of prohibited and restricted goods or excise offences.

 You should use the blue channel (EU arrivals) only if:

-- If you are arriving from a non-EU country through an EU country (for example, New York – London – Dublin)
+- If you are arriving from a non-EU country through an EU country (for example, New York – Frankfurt – Dublin)

 - all your baggage (hand luggage and hold luggage) was cleared by customs at your first airport or port of arrival in the EU.